Facts and figures

 TeamUp was launched in 2016 and provides child refugees aged between six and 18 with structured activities.
 The programme encompasses sports, games and movement activities implemented by trained volunteer facilitators.

-This all helps to reduce the likelihood of children developing long-term psychosocial issues - and referral mechanisms are in place for children in need of specialist support.
+The programme is designed to reduce the likelihood of children developing long-term psychosocial issues - and referral mechanisms are in place for children in need of specialist support.

 TeamUp is currently active in 30 asylum reception centres across the Netherlands - reaching thousands of children.
 The programme is also expanding internationally - activities are underway in Uganda.
 We are also looking to expand activities to South Sudan, Colombia, Greece and the occupied Palestinian territories.